 Click Assessment Conditions to customise your assessment:

 - Set a time limit for your assessments by entering the number of minutes allowed to complete the test.
-Students will automatically be kicked out of the assessment when the time limit elapses.
+Students will automatically be removed from the assessment when the time limit elapses.

 - Full Screen Monitored Mode helps prevent students from accessing other websites and resources during an exam by notifying you when a student switches to another tab or leaves the assessment.
 It is not a replacement for an invigilator on its own, but can help with classroom management.
 For more information, see How do I monitor my assessment?

 By default, quick Tests are automatically marked by the system.
 Questions can be worth partial points if there are multiple parts to them, which can lead to decimal values being added to your students results.

 Due to their self-marking nature, spoken response questions from our Language Content will be automatically filtered out of assessments and wont appear as potential questions for students.
 Once the assessment is complete and automatic marking has taken place, you can override any marks you disagree with.

 - Choose when assessment results will be released